Apr. 13, 2017

 Concourse A Moving Sidewalks to be Removed April 25

 Construction Begins on Interim International Arrivals Building.

 Please be aware, on Tuesday, April 25, the moving sidewalks on Concourse A will be permanently removed so construction can begin on the interim International Arrivals Building (IAB).

-BNA Vision, our dynamic growth and expansion plan for the airport, includes the construction of a state-of-the-art IAB.
-To accommodate immediate needs for additional international capacity, the current IAB will be expanded and upgraded to serve as an interim facility while the permanent IAB is being designed and constructed.
-The interim facility is set to open spring 2018.
+BNA Vision, our dynamic growth and expansion plan for the airport, includes the construction of a state-of-the-art International Arrivals Facility (IAF).
+To accommodate immediate needs for additional international capacity, the current IAB will be expanded and upgraded to serve as an interim international passenger processing and welcome center while the permanent IAF is being designed and constructed.
+The interim IAB is set to open spring 2018.